Santa Rosa County Courthouse

 This is intended as a brief overview of policies regarding hearings and procedural matters.
 Your courtesies in adhering to these policies will be greatly appreciated and will make our system one which runs more smoothly and efficiently for all involved.

 Take a moment to organize your thoughts and have the pertinent file in front of you before scheduling a hearing.
 Please file your motion with the Clerk of Court and send opposing counsel a copy of the motion.
-When calling to schedule the hearing, please have all the information needed, such as the case number, the style of the case, the type of hearing you are setting and the amount of time needed for the hearing – do not guess.
-Make sure you allow enough time.
-Judge Duncan does strictly adhere to the amount of time requested.
 If you need a hearing before or after a particular date, please let us know.
 Know the names of the attorneys involved in the case.

 When scheduling a hearing with Judge Duncan’s office, it is preferable that the motioning party request a hearing time and date by e-mail with all parties copied.
 This will ensure that the hearing is on everyone’s calendar.
 However, if the motioning party is not able to request a hearing by e-mail, they may call the judge’s office to schedule the hearing.
 All parties must be on the line at the time the motioning party places the call to the judge’s office.

-Schedule adequate time and do not piggyback motions onto time already scheduled or another motion in the same case unless you check with the judicial assistant first as well as the opposing party.
+Please schedule adequate time and do not piggyback motions onto time already scheduled or another motion in the same case unless you check with the judicial assistant first as well as the opposing party.
 The judge will not hear motions which have not been properly scheduled.
+Please take note of the fact that there is probably another hearing scheduled after your hearing, and that if your hearing runs longer than scheduled you are affecting other attorneys and litigants.

 If a case or issue resolves, please notify the judge's office immediately and cancel all scheduled hearings so time can be cleared for other hearings.
 Valuable calendar time is lost because notice of cancellation is not given.
 Time could be used for other hearings.